 - Next, try to achieve the same distance measured in step 3 above by adjusting the sensitivity of the second game until it takes the same amount of distance for the player to make a 360-degrees rotation.
 It may take some trial and error, but you will eventually achieve it.

 Do this for all remaining games you would like to have a consistent sensitivity level with.
 This will allow you to game and maintain muscle memory seamlessly across various titles and even significantly improve your gaming performance.
+You can also try a mouse sensitivity calculator though we preferred the method above.
 We hope you enjoyed this guide.